Fix: CPU Overheating

 Once you are in your BIOS, head over to fan control and select the pump, you should have the option to switch between PWM and DC.
 You can choose just PWM, and the pump will always work at full speed.

-Alternatively, you can adjust the fan curve to consistently ensure that the pump continuously operates at maximum speed.
+Alternatively, you can adjust the fan curve to consistently ensure that the pump constantly operates at maximum speed.

 Fix 4: Check And Replace Thermal Paste